clboxley24/udacity/README.md

 ## Project Motivation

 These files are used to make a blog post intended to share questions and insights from the dataset with a non-technical audience.
+The goal of this project was to pose at least three questions related to business or real-world applications of how the data could be used.

+The three questions are:
+1) What zipcode has the most expensive airbnbs?
+2) What type of airbnb gets the most reviews?
+3) How does the number of guests an airbnb can accomodate relate to price?

 ## File Descriptions